 NGG 573 CORE III: Systems and Integrative Neuroscience.
 This course provides an introduction to what is known about how neuronal circuits solve problems for the organism and to current research approaches to this question.
 Topics include: vision, audition, olfaction, motor systems, plasticity, and oscillations.
 In addition, the course aims to provide an overview of the structure of the central nervous system.
 A number of fundamental concepts are also discussed across topics, such as: lateral inhibition, integration, filtering, frames of reference, error signals, adaptation.
 The course format consists of lectures, discussions, readings of primary literature, supplemented by textbook chapters and review articles.
 Offered Spring semester.
 Course Directors: Marcos Frank and Yale Cohen

 NGG CORE IV: Seminar-Related Journal Club.
-The goals of this course are to learn how to read and critique research papers; to learn how to present a polished, professional summary of a recent paper, and to acquire some background information and context to more fully appreciate research seminars in the Wednesday INS seminar series.
-Each Monday session will consist of two 20 minute presentations of a research paper related to that week's Wednesday seminar.
-Each presentation will be followed by a student-led discussion.
-Each Wednesday session consists of attending the one hour formal INS seminar by faculty invited from other institutions to speak about their work, published and unpublished.
+The goals of this weekly course are to learn how to read and critique research papers; to learn how to present a polished, professional summary of a recent paper, and to acquire some background information and context to more fully appreciate research seminars in the Wednesday MINS seminar series.
+Each Monday session will consist of two 25-minute presentations of a research paper related to that week’s Wednesday seminar.
+Each presentation will be followed by a student-led discussion (~15 minutes).
+Each Wednesday session consists of attending the one-hour formal MINS seminar by faculty invited from other institutions to speak about their work, published and unpublished.
 Attendance at both the Monday and Wednesday sessions is required.
 Papers are posted on the web at the Neuroscience Journal Club site.
 Each student who is not presenting is required to read and be prepared to discuss each of the two papers assigned weekly.
 Following the first class, subsequent presentations will be by first year students.
 You will sign up for presentations and lunch with the seminar speakers at the first Journal Club session.
 A faculty mentor will help presenters read and understand the assigned papers and prepare a power point presentation.
 Presenters should meet with their mentors at least twice to discuss the papers and polish the presentations.
 The schedule of Journal Club presenters is posted on the Neuroscience Journal Club website.
 Course Directors (Spring 2014): Heath Schmidt and Joel Mainland

 Note: A seminar schedule and papers are posted at the following link: Journal Club Papers.